-Drive economically and in a more eco-friendly way by driving smoothly, thinking ahead, and adjusting your driving style and speed to the prevailing conditions.
+Driving economically means driving smoothly while thinking ahead and adjusting your driving style and speed to the prevailing conditions.

-- Use the combined instrument panel's ECO Guide* which indicates how fuel-efficiently the car is being driven.
+- Use the ECO Guide* which indicates how fuel-efficiently the car is being driven.

-- When driving with manual gearing – drive in the highest gear possible, adapted to the current traffic situation and road - lower engine speeds result in lower fuel consumption.
+- Drive in the highest gear possible, adapted to the current traffic situation and road - lower engine speeds result in lower fuel consumption.
 Use the gear shift indicator2.

 - High speed results in increased fuel consumption - the wind resistance increases with speed.